Money & Intentional Spending

 Budgeting is a masculine concept tailored for logical people.
 But I’m a creative writer; fluid and evolving.
 How do you put a cap on random bursts of creativity?

 And let’s be real.
-I’m working a 9-5 in a world of layoffs, with a mortgage, and the delusion to build generational wealth.
+I’m working a 9-5 in a world of layoffs, with a mortgage, and the confident delusion of building generational wealth.

-While a budget can help, it’s not going to make me rich.
+While a budget can help, it won’t make me rich.

-Basically, I refuse to settle for less and adopt money systems that inspire me to live a life of abundance instead of normalizing cutting back.
+Basically, I refuse to settle for less and to follow money systems that inspire me to live a life of abundance, rather than normalizing cutting back.

 What is a System?